UBC-MDS/Giant_Pumpkins_Weight_Prediction/README.md

     conda env create -f environment.yaml

-After having finished the work with our project, the following command can be run to deactivate the environment:
+After having finished the work with our project, the following command can be run to deactivate the environment in the terminal/command line:

     conda deactivate

 The list of dependencies are given below which are tentative and may change as per updates in the environment file: